-Here you will find frequently asked questions about the BSIMM.
-For the full and unexpurgated model in all its glory, download the BSIMM document.
+Here you will find frequently asked questions about BSIMM.
+For the full and unexpurgated model, download the BSIMM report here.

-Software security is about building software to be secure even when it is under attack.
-As we have learned from years of network security drama, protecting software is much easier if the software is built with security in mind.
-Furthermore, security is a property and not a thing, so software security involves much more than simply adding security features like SSL or passwords to software.
+Software security is about building software to be secure even when it’s under attack.
+As we’ve learned from years of reviewing network security breaches, protecting software is much easier if the software is built with security in mind.
+Furthermore, security is a property and not a thing, so software security—being resistant to attack—involves much more than simply adding security features like encryption or passwords to software.

-Organizations that depend on software to work (pretty much everybody these days) need software that doesn’t leak millions of identity records, call election results into question, gin up huge legal liabilities, or allow secrets to fall into the wrong hands.
+Organizations that develop and depend on software to do business (and everybody does these days) need software that won’t leak millions of identity records, call election results into question, incur huge legal liabilities, or allow secrets to fall into the wrong hands.
 The only way to make software trustworthy is to build security in.
-In short, everyone who relies on software needs the BSIMM.
+In short, everyone who relies on software needs BSIMM.

-We built the BSIMM entirely from observations we made by studying real software security initiatives.
-The BSIMM does not tell you what you should do; instead, it tells you what everyone else is actually doing.
-This approach stands in sharp contrast to “faith-based” approaches to software security.
+We built BSIMM entirely from observations we made by studying real software security initiatives.
+BSIMM does not tell you what you should do; instead, it tells you what everyone else is actually doing.
+This “observe and report” approach to software security science stands in sharp contrast to prescriptive approaches based on personal experience.

-On average, the 109 participating firms had practiced software security for 3.88 years at the time of current assessment (ranging from less than a year old to 19 years old as of June 2017).
-All 109 firms agree that the success of their initiative hinges on having an internal group devoted to software security—the SSG.
-SSG size on average is 11.6 people (smallest 1, largest 130, median 5) with an average satellite group of others (developers, architects, and people in the organization directly engaged in and promoting software security) consisting of 32.1 people (smallest 0, largest 1400, median 0).
-The average number of developers among our targets was 2,666 people (smallest 20, largest 35,000, median 800), yielding an average percentage of SSG to development of 1.60% (median 0.88%).
+There are 128 firms included in BSIMM12.
+On average, they had practiced software security for 4.4 years at the time of their current assessment (with values ranging from less than a year to 16 years as of September 2021).
+All 128 firms agree that the success of their initiatives hinges on having an internal group devoted to software security—a software security group (SSG).
+The average size of an SSG is 22.2 people (the smallest is 1, the largest is 892, and the median is 7.0).
+Often there is a satellite group of others (developers, architects, and people in the organization directly engaged in and promoting software security), and that group on average consists of 50.4 people (the smallest is 0, the largest is 1,500, and the median is 1).
+The average number of developers in participating organizations is 3,113.6 (the smallest is 5, the largest is 100,000, and the median is 850), yielding an average ratio of SSG to development of 2.59% (the median is 0.74%).

-All told, the BSIMM describes the work of 1,268 SSG members working with a satellite of 3,501 people to secure the software developed by 290,582 developers.
+All told, BSIMM describes the work of 9,285 SSG members and satellite staff working together to secure software that powers—nearly 153,519 applications—and is built by 398,544 developers.

-When we describe an activity, we give the objective, a description, and one or more real examples to illustrate how organizations make it happen.
-The examples are never the only way to conduct a given activity, but we think they are helpful for understanding software security reality.
+For each activity, we give a description and one or more real examples to illustrate how organizations make it happen.
+The examples are never the only way to conduct a given activity, but we think they’re helpful for understanding software security reality.

-Never fear!
-There’s no organization that carries out all activities.
-We found a surprising amount of common ground between the financial services organizations, independent software vendors (ISVs), and technology companies we studied, but their initiatives are by no means identical, and every organization is at least a little bit different.
-You wouldn’t implement a carbon copy of a friend’s financial plan, would you?
-Don’t expect to lift someone else’s software security initiative either.
-Use the BSIMM as a source of ideas and general guidance—as a trail guide rather than as a cookbook.
+Don’t worry—BSIMM is an observational model, which means that when we see an activity being conducted in multiple participant organizations, we add it to the model.
+The model is cumulative, and no organization carries out all activities.
+Over the years, we’ve found a surprising amount of common ground between the financial services organizations, independent software vendors (ISVs), and IoT companies we studied, but their initiatives are by no means identical, and every organization is at least a little bit different.
+You wouldn’t implement a direct copy of a friend’s financial plan, so you shouldn’t expect to lift someone else’s software security initiative either.
+Use BSIMM as a source of ideas and general guidance—as a trail guide rather than as a cookbook.

 The 12 highlighted activities are those we observed most often in each practice.